-To analyze and monitor cell migration in the scratch assay, often referred to as “in vitro wound healing”, is a simple and relatively inexpensive method3.
-It does not require high-end equipment and can be performed in most cell biology laboratories.
-In this assay, a cell-free area is created by mechanical disruption of a confluent monolayer of cells, preferably epithelial- or endothelial-like cells or fibroblasts.
+To monitor and analyze cell migration, the scratch migration assay can be used.
+It is often referred to as “in vitro wound healing assay”.
+This method requires a cell culture facility3.
+It is a simple procedure, there is no need of high-end equipment and the assay can be performed in most cell biology laboratories.
+In this assay, a cell-free area is created by mechanical disruption of a confluent cell monolayer, preferably epithelial- or endothelial-like cells or fibroblasts.
 Cells on the edge of the scratch will migrate in order to repopulate the created gap.
-Quantification of this decreasing cell-free area over time indicates the time which the cells need to close the gap.
-For this purpose, one can use either acutely isolated cells from WT mice or mice lacking a gene of interest4, or immortalized cells available from reliable cell repositories or commercial sources.
-This method also allows studying the influence of pharmacologically active compounds or of transfected cDNAs or siRNAs on cell migration.
+Quantification of the decreasing cell-free area over time resembles the migration rate and indicates the time, which the cells need to close the gap.
+For this purpose, investigators can use either acutely isolated cells from WT mice or mice lacking a gene of interest4, or immortalized cells available from reliable cell repositories.
+The scratch assay allows studying the influence of pharmacologically active compounds or the effect of transfected cDNAs or siRNAs on cell migration.

 In vivo, wound healing is a complex physiological process, requiring different cell types including keratinocytes, inflammatory cells, fibroblasts, immune cells and endothelial cells in order to restore the skin’s physical integrity as fast as possible1.
 Different methods to study in vivo wound healing have been developed and used over the past5-8.
-The dorsal skinfold chamber we describe in this article was originally modified for wound healing assays by Sorg et al.9.
+The dorsal skinfold chamber described in this article was originally modified for wound healing assays by Sorg et al.9.
 It applies a modified dorsal skinfold chamber preparation to mice.
-The advantages of this modified skinfold chamber model are manifold.
-First, it prevents skin contraction, which impedes following wound healing in mice.
-Second, it allows covering the wound with a glass coverslip, curtailing desiccation and tissue trauma, which might delay the healing process.
-Third, wound healing can be continuously followed under the microscope, as shown in Figure 2b.
-Fourth, Blood flow and vascularization can be directly monitored.
-Fifth, It allows repetitive topical application of pharmacologically active drugs and reagents in order to treat the wound and accelerate healing9, 10.
+The modified skinfold chamber model has several advantages: 1) It minimizes skin contraction, which prevents observing the wound healing process and might influence wound repair in mice.
+2) This chamber makes use of covering the wound with a glass coverslip, reducing tissue infections and desiccation, which could delay the healing process.
+3) Blood flow and vascularization can be directly monitored.
+4) It allows repetitive topical application of pharmacologically active compounds and reagents in order to treat the wound and accelerate healing9, 10.

+We identified the β3 subunit of high voltage-gated calcium channels (Cavβ3) as a potential target molecule to influence skin wound healing using two independent protocols, i.e. the in vitro scratch migration assay and the in vivo dorsal skinfold chamber model.
+For the in vitro assay, we used primary fibroblasts, These cells do express the Cacnb3 gene encoding the Cav3 protein but lack depolarization-induced Ca2+ influx, or voltage-dependent Ca2+ currents.
+We described a novel function of Cav3 in these fibroblasts: Cav3 binds to the inositol 1,4,5-trisphosphate receptor (IP3R) and constrains calcium release from the endoplasmic reticulum.
+Deletion of the Cacnb3 gene in mice leads to increased sensitivity of the IP3R for IP3, enhanced cell migration and increased skin wound repair4.

 PROTOCOL

+All experimental procedures were approved and performed in accordance with the ethic regulations and the animal welfare committees of Saarland and Saarland University.

-1- Primary cell culture and siRNA transfection
+Primary cell culture and siRNA transfection

+Note: In the described method, primary fibroblasts are used.
+These cells play a crucial role in wound healing and tissue remodeling11.
+We down-regulated the Cacnb3 gene, encoding the Cav3 subunit of high voltage-gated calcium channels12, because we could show that it plays a crucial role in cell migration in vitro and skin wound repair in vivo4.